Clear vs Diffused Greenhouse Film: Which One Gives Better Yield?

 Clear greenhouse film allows sunlight to pass through directly.
 This increases heat build-up and creates concentrated light zones inside the greenhouse.

-• Upper leaves receive excess radiation, increasing the risk of leaf burn and heat stress
+• Upper leaves receive excess radiation: Increasing the risk of leaf burn and heat stress

-• Photosynthesis becomes uneven, limiting total plant productivity
+• Uneven photosynthesis: Limiting total plant productivity

 Clear film works best only where light availability is low, such as winter cultivation or cooler regions.